Aharoni's rainbow cycle conjecture holds up to an additive constant: Many Non-Stars

 \begin{lemma} If $|N| > f(r)$, then $G$ contains a rainbow cycle of length at most

 \end{lemma}

 \begin{proof} First suppose that fewer than $\frac{(|N|-k)^2}{4k^2}$ color classes contain an edge with an end in $N$.
 By~\cref{claim:dominate}, at most

 subsets of $N$ of size $k$ cover some color class.
 Therefore, there exists a subset $N' \subseteq N$ of size $k$ such that $N'$ does not cover any color class.
-It follows that $G$ has a rainbow subgraph $H$ with $n$ edges and $V(H) \subseteq V(G) \setminus N'$.
+By choosing an edge of each color with neither end in $N'$ we obtain a rainbow subgraph $H$ of $G$ with $|E(H)|=n$ and $|V(H)| \leq |V(G) \setminus N'|=n-k$.
 In particular, $H$ is excess-$k$.
 Since $r \ge 2$ and $n \ge k$ (otherwise we have a rainbow cycle of length at most $k < \alpha_r$), ~\cref{cor:girth} gives that $H$ has a rainbow cycle of length at most

 as desired.

 So, we may assume that at least $\frac{(|N|-k)^2}{4k^2}$ color classes have at least one edge with an end in $N$.
 Note that $|N|-k \ge |N|/2$ since $|N| > f(r) \ge 2k$.
 Therefore, by averaging, there exists a vertex $v \in N$ with at least $\frac{|N|}{16k^2} > \frac{f(r)}{16k^2}=5r^2$ colors having at least one edge incident with $v$.
 Therefore, there exists a rainbow star $T$ centred at $v$ with $|V(T)| > 5r^2. $